ekvanox/easy-voucher/README.md

 A python script that programmatically creates and applies vouchers to accounts for UberEats and Foodora.

-This script does not utilize any exploit, but will allow for users with access to multiple SIM-cards to create accounts faster.
+This script does **not** utilize any exploit, but will allow for users who _already_ have access to multiple SIM-cards to create accounts _quicker_.

 ## Installation

-To clone and run this repository you'll need Git and python3 (which includes pip) installed on your computer.
+To clone and run this repository you'll need Git and python3 (which includes pip3) installed on your computer.
 From your command line:

 ```bash
 # Clone this repository